MicrosoftDocs/dynamics365smb-docs/business-central/LocalFunctionality/India/GST-Purchase-Return-to-Foreign-Vendor.md

 - Purchase Credit Memo or Return Order for Imported Goods or Fixed asset, IGST is to be calculated on GST Assessable Value + Basic Custom Duty.

-For example, purchase credit memo or return order will be issued for INR 10000, Custom Duty INR 1000, GST Assessable Value INR 11000 (IGST @18%) has to be charged.
+For example, purchase credit memo or return order is issued for INR 10000, Custom Duty INR 1000, GST Assessable Value INR 11000 (IGST @18%) has to be charged.
 Calculation base:  (18% on 11,000 GST Assessable Value + 1,000 BCD) (12,000*18%).

   - GST calculation will appear in the Fact Box, as following: